sgoudelis/mybitbank/README.md

 ---
 ## Your Personal CryptoCoin Bank (for bitcoin, litecoin, feathercoin, ppcoin, namecoin, dogecoin, auroracoin and more)

-**MISSION STATEMENT:** Do you want to be in-charge of your bitcoin/altcoin safe-keeping in your own self-hosted bank?
+**MISSION STATEMENT:** Do you want to be in charge of your bitcoin/altcoin safekeeping in your own self-hosted bank?
 Mybitbank was made with the intention of providing access to the functionality of bitcoind and others through a web interface, deployed in a home server environment, isolated from larger networks.
 Your rules, your responsibility.

 Visit the Reddit UBER-MEGA thread [here](http://www.reddit.com/r/Bitcoin/comments/27v3mw/i_just_released_mybitbank_project_on_github/ "Reddit").